RameshPrabakar/nodejs-mongo-ts-docker/README.md

  * Let’s set up the development environment with Docker Compose.
 First, we need to install Docker Compose on your machine [here is the link](https://docs.docker.com/compose/install/).
  * MAke sure you have started docker and docker engine(runs by linux subsystem)
- * After installation you can start the project using below command.
+ * After installation you can use the following commands.

 ```
 // build with no cache